Interoperable Telehealth: Patient Safety Considerations

 Advanced peripherals, also known as remote patient monitoring (RPM) devices, include devices used for fetal monitoring for women with high-risk pregnancies, infants waiting for heart surgery, patients waiting for organ transplants, and patients with chronic diseases.
 RPM devices allow some patients to remain at home instead of being hospitalized.

 Telehealth has been a boon for healthcare in many ways.
 Well-managed interoperable systems can increase the safety and efficacy of remote services.
-For additional guidance, see our telehealth resources and our on-demand education, Telehealth: Review Your Service Components, or contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.
+For additional guidance, see our telehealth resources or contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.

 Reference